system76/pihsm/doc/index.rst

 PiHSM
 =====

-`PiHSM`_ turns your Raspberry Pi into a Hardware Security Module, specifically
+`PiHSM`_ turns your Raspberry Pi into a Hardware Security Module (HSM), specifically a signing server using the Ed25519 elliptic curve signature algorithm.

+A properly configured `PiHSM`_ device is itself a truly offline HSM.

 Contents: